-Thus, in accordance with CAO's Policy, the case will be transferred to the CAO Compliance function.
+In accordance with CAO's Policy, CAO is transferring the case to its Compliance function.

 CHALLENGES, REFLECTIONS AND LESSONS LEARNED

 Representation challenges

 Though both parties engaged in good faith negotiations, BSDA's lack of familiarity with the details of the issues and the activities that triggered the Complainant's discontent presented a challenge for BSDA representatives, as they were not the main interlocutors with the Complainant.
 The direct employer of the Complainant had been Health and Safety Home (H&SH), an FMC at the Benban Solar Park.
 The BSDA representatives had to educate themselves and gather all the necessary information to ensure that they could participate in an informed way.
 This also meant that the Complainant had to ensure that he provided all the necessary details to explain the source of his grievance and his expectations regarding potential resolution on issues of perceived hurt and psychological harm.
 This dynamic led to the Parties perceiving the process to be too long and experiencing process fatigue during the negotiations.